calvium/react-native-component-viewer/README.md

 Here's how to use it in react-native-router-flux:

-- First, add the Scene to your list of scenes at the root of your app:
+- First, add the `ComponentViewer` component to your list of scenes at the root of your app:

 ```js
 import {ComponentViewer} from 'react-native-component-viewer';